-Local authorities "have not yet completed their investigation regarding the events that may have transpired" on the afternoon Eaton went missing, the institute said in an earlier statement.
+Local authorities “have not yet completed their investigation regarding the events that may have transpired” on the afternoon Eaton went missing, the institute said in a statement.

 “We are deeply shocked and disturbed by this tragic event,” it added.
 “Suzanne was an outstanding and inspiring scientist, a loving spouse and mother, an athlete as well as a truly wonderful person beloved to us all.”

 Eaton was the wife of British scientist Tony Hyman and mother of two sons, Max and Luke, according to the institute.